 Charity walking events are a great fundraising tool for any nonprofit, but many organizations may struggle to really implement them as part of their arsenal of fundraiser events.
-To make sure your next charity walk brings in the donations you need, we’ve put together a list of simple ideas, tips, and examples your nonprofit can look to for guidance.
+To make sure your next charity walk brings in the donations you need, we’ve put together a list of simple fundraising ideas, tips, and examples of a fundraising goal your nonprofit can look to for guidance.
 Don’t let unfamiliarity with this type of event deter your nonprofit—walks don’t have to be complicated and any organization can run one with this simple guide.

 Proven fundraiser walk ideas

 Get your nonprofit started by coming up with a list of charity walk fundraising ideas that you can execute and supporters will be excited about.
 Limit your list to ideas that supporters will actually be interested in or you may not get the turn out you want.
 Also, try to pick walk ideas that can be easily implemented, which is especially important if your organization is small.
 You don’t want to organize a walk that will require permits or cause logistical planning issues, so remember to choose something that’s fairly simple to execute.
 Below are just a few charity walk ideas you can consider.
 Of course, look for other online support resources and refer to what other similar organizations have done if you need help getting some inspiration.

 Costume walks are a great way to get participation.
 It makes the walk a lighthearted event, which is perfect for almost any cause.
 In some cases, you may want to avoid costumes if you are raising funds for a very sensitive issue, but in general, getting people into silly costumes is a great play.

 Make it a dog walk and have participants bring their pets.
 This type of walk is especially great for organizations that support causes for animals, but it doesn’t have to be limited to just those organizations.
 People love their pets, so incorporating them into a fundraising event is likely to get more support and excitement.